testdrivenio/django-aloe-bdd/example_bdd/README.md

 ## Your First Feature Request

 "Users should be able to log into the app and see a list of their friends."

 That's how your product manager starts the conversation about the app's first feature.
 It's not much but you can use it to write a test.
-He's actually requesting two pieces of functionality--user authentication and the ability to form relationships between users.
+She's actually requesting two pieces of functionality--user authentication and the ability to form relationships between users.
 Here's a rule of thumb: treat a conjunction like a beacon warning you against trying to test too many things at once.
 If you ever see an "and" or an "or" in a test statement, you should break that test into smaller ones.

 With that truism in mind take the first half of the feature request and write a test scenario: _a user can log into the app_.
 In order to support user authentication, your app must store user credentials and give users a way to access their data with those credentials.
 Here's how you translate those criteria into an Aloe _.feature_ file.